 If you don’t have any correspondence like this, we recommend getting in touch with the organisation to make a complaint.

 Under the UK GDPR, they must provide a response.
-However, should they fail to do so within 3 months of your initial complaint, you can escalate the matter to the ICO, who may conduct an investigation.
+However, should they fail to do so within 3 months of your initial complaint, you can escalate the matter to the ICO, which may conduct an investigation.

 The findings of an ICO report on the incident would also help prove your data breach claim.